 Experiencing, witnessing, or being confronted with one or more traumatic events can cause ASD.
 The events create intense fear, horror, or helplessness.
-Traumatic events that can cause ASD include:
+Traumatic events that can cause ASD include a:

-Approximately 6 to 33 percent of people who experience a traumatic event develop ASD.
+Approximately 6 to 33 percent of people who experience a traumatic event develop ASD, according to the U.S. Department of Veterans Affairs.
 This rate varies based on the nature of the traumatic situation.

 Anyone can develop ASD after a traumatic event.
 You may have an increased risk of developing ASD if you have:

 The symptoms of ASD include:

 You’ll have three or more of the following dissociative symptoms if you have ASD:

 You’ll persistently re-experience the traumatic event in one or more of the following ways if you have ASD:

 You may avoid stimuli that cause you to remember or re-experience the traumatic event, such as:

 The symptoms of ASD may cause you distress or disrupt important aspects of your life, such as your social or work settings.
 You may have an inability to start or complete necessary tasks, or an inability to tell others about the traumatic event.

 Your primary doctor or mental healthcare provider will diagnose ASD by asking you questions about the traumatic event and your symptoms.
 It’s also important to rule out other causes such as: